 The 5th Station, at the end of the Subaru Line toll way, is the largest station on Mt.
 Fuji offering the most facilities and services.
-The 5th Station has souvenirs shops, restaurants, toilets, a viewing platform, a guidance center where local firefighters and police are stationed, and a small post office.
+The 5th Station has souvenirs shops, restaurants, toilets, a viewing platform, a guidance center where local firefighters stay, police that are stationed, and a small post office.

 Along the Trail:

-Mountain huts along the Yoshida trail offer food and beverages for purchase & restroom facilities for a fee.
+Mountain Huts along the Yoshida trail offer food and beverages for purchase & restroom facilities for a fee.

 There are small food vendors that sellhot noodles and coffee.